JonasMcc/1d-heat-equation-solver/README.md

 ![Alt text](examples/simulation-finaltime.png)

 ### The Courant–Friedrichs–Lewy number and stability
-The Courant–Friedrichs–Lewy number $r$ is defined by
+We end by providing a few remarks on the Courant–Friedrichs–Lewy number
 $$
     r = \frac{\alpha \, \Delta t}{\Delta x^2}.
 $$
-It governs the stability of the Forward Euler scheme.
+since it governs the stability and accuracy of explicit time-stepping schemes for the heat equation.

+- Forward Euler: requires $r \leq 0.5$ for stability.
+- Backward Euler: unconditionally stable.
+- Crank–Nicolson: unconditionally stable, second-order accurate, but may show oscillations if $r$ is too large.

 ---